 Kevin Credo

-Kevin Credo is a multi-award winning author, comics writer, and art director based out of New Orleans and Los Angeles.
+Kevin Credo is a journalist, author and art director based out of New Orleans, Louisiana.

 Columnist for the Anime and Film/TV sections at pop culture website GameRant.
 Articles typically include film reviews, creator interviews, and press coverage of media events including South by Southwest (SXSW) and Anime Expo.Exclusive news breaking includes coverage of WBD's plans for Toonami, as well as the announcement of one of Crunchyroll's original game projects.
 Articles have been cited/reposted by third-party platforms including Anime News Network, MSN, and Wikipedia.Articles available to read at: https://gamerant.com/author/kevin-credo/